mickjc750/str/README.md

 Long strings can be handled such as 45986643598673456876456498675643789.23485734657324923845765467892348756 By default, a trailing exponent is accepted.

-Floating point arithmetic comes with the usual caveates regarding rounding errors. __strnum_value()__ attempts to minimise rounding errors by converting as many digits as possible using unsigned long long arithmetic.
+Floating point arithmetic comes with the usual caveates regarding rounding errors. __strnum_value()__ attempts to minimise rounding errors by converting as many digits as possible using unsigned long long arithmetic, applying this value to the result, and repeating untilall values are converted.

+For special cases, the text "infinity", "inf" or "nan" will write the corresponding value to the destination, and will return success (0).
+Floating point conversions only return an error if the given text overflows during conversion, of if the given text does not represent a number.
+In these cases the destination is not modified.

 &nbsp;
 # Contributing